 Example: Customer Success — Top 5

-With AllyMatter, a checklist is a clean article with steps, links, owners, and “last updated.”
-Because it’s a living page, you avoid the “where’s the latest PDF?” problem forever.
+In AllyMatter, a checklist is a clean article with steps, links, owners, and “last updated.”
+It’s a living page, so the “where’s the latest PDF” problem disappears.

-Day-one reading isn’t “nice to have.”
+Day-one reading isn’t nice to have.
 It’s risk mitigation, cultural clarity, and smoother ops.
-Mark these must-read with acknowledgment:
+Mark these as must-read with acknowledgment:

-Keep each policy page short, include state addenda where needed, a two-line summary, and the Acknowledge button in view.
-This approach to HR policy management ensures clarity and compliance from day one.
+Keep each policy page short.
+Include state addenda where needed, a two-line summary, and the Acknowledge button in view.
+This approach to HR policy management keeps clarity and compliance tight from day one.

-Where AllyMatter helps: Logs who, what, and when.
+In AllyMatter: the system logs who, what, and when, with a PDF record per employee.
 That makes audits and leadership updates painless.

 How to track onboarding progress (without spreadsheets)

-Effective onboarding measurement isn’t about spreadsheets.
-It’s about reducing time to productivity.
-You don’t need another tracker.
+Effective onboarding measurement focuses on time to productivity, not spreadsheet upkeep.
 You need proof of motion and a simple view of where to help.

 Signals to watch (in AllyMatter):

-• Top searches & zero-result searches (what new hires fail to find)
+- Top searches and zero-result searches (what new hires fail to find)

 Manager moves: